pest-parser/book/src/examples/jlang.md

 Notice how we use `pest`'s `@` modifier to make each of these rules [atomic], meaning [implicit whitespace] is forbidden, and that interior rules (i.e., `ASCII_ALPHA` in `ident`) become [silent] &mdash;
-when our parser receives any of these tokens from, they will be terminal:
+when our parser receives any of these tokens, they will be terminal:

 ```pest
 integer = @{ "_"? ~ ASCII_DIGIT+ }